 - Use your headlights, even during the day, as they may help you find shiny spots on the road that could be ice

 TSR is Here to Help.
 Call to Schedule a Free Consultation

 You do not have to go through the legal process alone.
 You have the option of hiring an attorney to represent your best interests and hold the insurance company accountable for compensating you for damages covered by the policy.

-TSR’s experienced legal team has been fighting for crash victims for more than 20 years and has recovered $300 million on behalf of our clients.
+TSR’s experienced legal team has been fighting for crash victims for more than 20 years and has recovered over a billion on behalf of our clients.